 Now that we have the background, let’s check in on those impending NFL free agents who are most likely going to have the franchise tag placed on them.

 There’s a chance that Baltimore places the tag on Jackson with the sole intention of trading him.
 Extension talks last offseason did not go well.
 There also seems to be somewhat of a rift between the quarterback and his organization after the former NFL MVP missed the end of the 2022 season due to a knee injury.

 The tag will cost Baltimore roughly $32.45 million in 2023.
 The Ravens are an estimated $34.67 million under the 2023 NFL salary cap, making a move of this ilk questionable from a financial perspective.
-Though, Jackson’s cap hit of $34.67 million would be below-market value.
+If Baltimore went the exclusive franchise tag route, said cost would be $45.46 million.